 Please do not send general applications stating that you are qualified to write any number of books.
 It is rare for a writer to be considered qualified to write about more than one or two destinations, so please be specific in your cover letter about which title you are applying for and why you are the best person to write that book.

-To learn more about how to get our attention, read the acquisitions director’s post “So You Want to Write For Moon Travel Guides” on Moon.com.
+To learn more about how to get our attention, read the acquisitions editor’s article: How to Write a Moon Travel Guide.

 All potential authors must be willing to submit a full proposal in order to be considered.
 The proposal must include ALL of the following information.